When you have finished using your washer

 Cleaning the inside of your washer

-- Add approximately 2 full scoops of a good quality powdered detergent directly into the detergent dispenser.
+- Add approximately 2 full scoops of a good quality powdered detergent directly down the centre of the agitator.

-- Touch to turn your machine on and select the ‘Bowl Clean’ cycle.
+- Touch ‘POWER’ to turn your washer on and select the ‘Bowl Clean’ cycle.

-- Touch to start the cycle (refer to ‘Wash cycles’ for cycle details).
+- Touch to start the cycle (refer to the ‘Wash cycles’ section for cycle details).

 Products that might damage your washer